sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ```

 This hello world has nothing special, except for the use of the built-in log
-library instead of direct use of standard output stream.
+library instead of direct use of the standard output stream.
 So it's closer to a
 [node.js][node.js] hello world than a C hello world.

 [node.js]: https://nodejs.org

-An alternative, more closer to native languages would be like this:
+An alternative, closer to native languages, would be like this:

 ```zig
 // 2-hello-world.zig